University of North Texas Athletics

 Additionally, membership in the Mean Green Scholarship Fund grew to a record 2,404 donors as of June 2025, a 105% increase year over year.

-In 2023, Mosley led negotiations for a new 15-year naming rights agreement for DATCU Stadium and guided the department through its transition into The American Athletic Conference.Ā
+In 2023, Mosley led negotiations for a new 15-year naming rights agreement for DATCU Stadium and guided the department through its transition into the American Conference.

 Mosley and his wife, Trish, have three children: Jaden, Jaxon, and Blair.